 Wednesday, January 13, 2016

-(The most recent time I gave this message was on January 10, 2016 at The Lighthouse Chapel in Port St. Lucie Florida.
-You can view the PowerPoint slides of the message on Microsoft OneDrive HERE.)
+(The most recent time I gave this message was on November 6, 2016 at Christ Community Church in Miami Florida.
+You can view the PowerPoint slides of the message on Microsoft OneDrive HERE.

 As the title of the message suggests, we live in challenging days.
 Challenges of a personal nature: health issues, unemployment, financial uncertainty, perhaps marriage difficulties and so forth.
 Issues facing our nation: political unrest, the threat of global and domestic terrorism, corruption in government and Wall Street, a health care crisis, unprecedented government deficits, a volatile economy, and home foreclosures.

 I want to look with you at the provisions God has given us for challenging times, by looking at King Jehoshaphat and the nation of Judah as they faced a crisis in their day, a challenge that was humanly speaking insurmountable.
 Reading 2 Chronicles 20:1-13 (NIV)